HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/failed_to_allocate_LNI.md

 Failed to allocate LNI: Key has been revoked
 ```

 CXI Diagnostic tools need an enabled CXI Service to function properly.
 If the default CXI Service is (re)enabled, it will be utilized by diagnostic utilities automatically.
 If it is disabled, a separate CXI Service must be set up for each Node (and each NIC on the node).
-See "HPE Slingshot 200G NIC security" in the _HPE Slingshot Administration Guide_ for more information on CXI Services.
+See "HPE Slingshot CXI NIC security" in the _HPE Slingshot Host Software Administration Guide_ for more information on CXI Services.